AdilShamim8/Kaggle_Competitions/Fake or Real The Impostor Hunt in Texts/README.md

 ### Story

 > A company uses LLM(s) to perform operations on official documents (e.g., summarization).
 Different models are used, and the history of which model performed which operation is not strictly tracked.
-It was discovered that sometimes models malfunction and may provide harmful output (hallucination, hidden triggers changing facts).
+It was discovered that sometimes models malfunction and may provide harmful output (hallucination, hidden triggers, changing facts).
 Your task as the company's data scientist is to distinguish between real and fake documents.

 ### Task